-In 2012-13 six regional partnerships have been selected to establish a GP-RG pathway.
+Six regional partnerships manage the GP-RG program across all areas of rural Victoria.
 These partnerships include rural clinical schools, local medical practices, and regional and rural health services as well as established regional training providers.

-Administration and selection into the training program will be the responsibility of each regional/local partnership with preference given to applicants from rural clinical schools.
+Administration and selection into the training program is the responsibility of each regional/local partnership with preference given to applicants from rural clinical schools.

-For further information regarding the Victorian GP - Rural Generalist Program, please contact Joan O’Neill in the department at email@example.com or by phone to (03) 9096 7315.
+For further information regarding the Victorian GP - Rural Generalist Program, please contact Joan O’Neill in the Department at email@example.com or by phone on (03) 9096 7315.

 Victorian rural medical scholarships scheme

-The Victorian Government has allocated approximately $2 million over four years to support a rural scholarships program to assist in attracting early medical graduates to rural and regional Victoria.
-In 2013 a scholarship of $20,000 is available and may be used to cover living expenses, a tertiary grant and travel and conference assistance, to provide support for students wishing to study medicine in rural and regional Victoria.
+The Victorian Government has allocated $1.8 million over four years to support a rural scholarships program to assist in attracting early medical graduates to rural and regional Victoria.
+Scholarships of $20,000 are awarded to final year medical students with a demonstrated commitment to rural practice and assist students to meet the costs of completing their medical education in return for a two year commitment to work in rural and regional Victoria following graduation.